cap-js/docs/guides/deployment/microservices.md

 ### Deploy

-In order to build, deploy, and undeploy easily, add these `npm` scripts:
+To build, deploy, and undeploy easily, add these `npm` scripts:

 ::: code-group
 ```json [package.json]